 Fortunately, modern silver polishes work chemically rather than abrasively.
 They react with the silver sulphide, releasing the sulphur, and returning the silver to its natural colour.
 This is why, when cleaning silver which is very tarnished, an eggy smell is produced.
 The process is effectively non-destructive and if done in the right way, it is very easy to keep your silver in pristine condition indefinitely.

-There are a few ways in which the tarnishing process can be slowed down significantly.
 As explained above, silver tarnishes when it comes into contact with sulphur in the air.
 If we can decrease the amount of sulphur it comes into contact with, we slow the tarnishing process down.
 For items which are only used on occasion, this can be easily achieved by storing the silver in tarn proof bags.
 A number of companies make these bags, which are chemically treated to keep the sulphur out.
 Of course, it is also possible to store the silver in ordinary bags but there is a small danger that the material or dye in the bag might damage the silver.

 For items which are permanently on display, it is ideal if they can be shown in a glass cabinet.
 The reduced air circulation means that much less sulphur comes into contact with the silver.
 It's also possible to place in the cabinet anti tarnish strips.
 These absorb sulphur taking it out of the air in the cabinet and stopping the silver from tarnishing.